ASST1: Encoder System Calls

 The mystery machine test is provided to you in userland/testbin/mystery.

 It should already build and pass its test, but what it is doing is (somewhat) mysterious.
 Your job is to extract the mystery message it is decoding.
+This should be a short message, a few lines long, written in English.

 Submitting

 The submission instructions are available on the Wiki.
 You will be bundling your git repository and submitting it via CSE's give system.
 For ASST1, the submission system will do a test build and run a simple test to confirm your bundle at least compiles.
-It does not exhaustively test you submission
+It does not exhaustively test your submission

 Warning